Student Finance CalculatorSFC

 If you are over 60, you cannot get a tuition fee loan through the LLE.
 However, you are still eligible for maintenance loans to help with living costs while you study.

-Grants for dependents and travel grants are only available if you study full-time (at least 120 credits per course year).
-Part time and modular learners will not qualify for these additional grants, though DSA remains available from 30 credits.
+Grants for dependants and travel are only available if you study full time, meaning at least 120 credits in a course year.
+Part time and modular learners will not qualify for those grants, though DSA can still be available from 30 credits.

 Repayment: How Do You Pay It Back?